fairscript/interact/packages/interact/Readme.md

 # Interact

 A database interaction library for node.js/JavaScript/TypeScript that uses code reflection to maximize type safety and minimize friction.
-Supports SQLite, PostgreSQL and Google BigQuery.
+Supports PostgreSQL and SQLite.

 ## Installation